 The information presented in the required supplementary schedules was determined as part of the actuarial valuation at the date indicated.
-Additional information as of the latest actuarial valuation is detailed on the following page.
+An actuarial valuation is required to be performed biennially for the Trust.
+Additional information as of the most recent actuarial valuation is detailed on the following page.

-\The percentage contributed represents all contributions made by the employer (District) in relation to the Annual Required Contribution (ARC).
-Amounts contributed include both direct contributions to the Trust, and benefit payments made by the District.
+See accompanying independent auditors' report.

+ACTUARIAL ASSUMPTIONS:

-Valuation date December 31, 2011
+Valuation date December 31, 2013

 Actuarial cost method Projected Unit

 Credit

 Amortization method Level percent of payroll

 Open

-Amortization period 30 Years Asset valuation method Fair Value
+Amortization period 30 Years

+Asset valuation method Fair Value

+Actuarial assumptions:

-Discount Rate 7.0% Inflation Rate 3.0%
+Discount Rate 7.0%

+Inflation Rate 3.0%

-Health Care Cost Trend Rate 8.5% Initial
+Health Care Cost Trend Rate 7.3% Initial

-5% Ultimate (Year 2018)
+5.0% Ultimate (Year 2018)

-Annual Payroll Growth Rate 3.6% bility None
+Annual Payroll Growth Rate 3.6%

 Disability None

-Age of Spouse Husbands are assumed to be 3 years older

-than their wives.
+Age of Spouse Husbands are assumed to be 3 years older than their wives.

-Coverage at 90% of future eligible service retirees are

-assumed to elect coverage at retirement.
+Coverage at 90% of future eligible service retirees are assumed to elect coverage at retirement.
 76% of active employees are assumed to have single plus spouse coverage at retirement.

-Dependent children No children are assumed to be covered at
+Dependent children No children are assumed to be covered at retirement.

-retirement.

-Medicare eligibility 100% of members are assumed to enroll in

-Medicare if eligible and hired on or after April 1, 1986.
-93% of members are assumed to enroll in Medicare if eligible and hired prior to

-April 1, 1986.
+Medicare eligibility 100% of members are assumed to enroll in Medicare if eligible and hired on or after April 1, 1986.
+93% of members are assumed to enroll in Medicare if eligible and hired prior to April 1, 1986.